-With SMS marketing, you can track the metrics that matter most to you and the success of your company.
-Some metrics that businesses will focus on in their own campaigns are as follows:
+With Text Message marketing, you can track the metrics that matter most to you and your company’s success.
+Some Text Message marketing metrics that businesses will focus on in their campaigns are as follows:

 - Acquisition cost per subscriber: There’s no handy acronym for this one.
-With the acquisition cost per subscriber metric, you’re looking at how much money you spent on obtaining a subscriber.
-Essentially, how much cash did you have to put forth with your SMS marketing before you converted the lead to a customer?
-Was it more or less than what you usually spend on conversions with other marketing tactics?
+With this SMS marketing metric, you’re looking at how much money you spent on acquiring a subscriber.
+Essentially, how much cash did you have to put forth with your text message marketing before you converted the lead to a customer?
+Was it more or less than you usually spend on conversions with other marketing strategies?

-- Response rate: A response rate isn’t about who responded to your SMS message, but rather, who did something with it.
+- Response rate: A response rate isn’t about who saw your SMS text message but rather who did something with it.
 For instance, if you sent a link, who clicked it?
-If you texted about a deal, who bought?
+If you texted about a deal, who bought it?

-- Attrition rate: Not all metrics are positive ones, as the attrition rate proves.
-This is a measure of how many people unsubscribe from your SMS messages.
-It’s unavoidable that you’ll lose some subscribers, but they shouldn’t be leaving in droves.
+- Attrition rate: Not all SMS marketing statistics are positive.
+The attrition rate measures how many people unsubscribe from your messages.
+It’s inevitable that you’ll lose some subscribers, but they shouldn’t be leaving in droves.
 If they have, maybe it’s because of the type of content you’re sending.
 You could also be messaging too often or not often enough.
 We’ll talk more about the ideal SMS frequency later.

 - List size: The opposite of the attrition rate, the list size tells you how many active subscribers you currently have.
-You want this number to keep growing steadily with time.
+You want this number to keep growing steadily.

-- List growth rate: On the note of growth, there’s a way to track that, too.
-It’s known as the list growth rate.
-You could track growth as often as weekly or more seldom, like monthly or even annually.
+- List growth rate: You could track growth as often as weekly or more seldom, like monthly or even annually.

 You Can Engage More with Leads and Customers

-Whether you encourage your customers to set up an appointment, check out a deal, or send them an update about an upcoming product or service, SMS messaging like this increases customer engagement.
+Whether you encourage your customers to set up an appointment, check out a deal, or send them an update about an upcoming product or service, Text Message marketing messaging like this increases customer engagement.

 You Get to Know Your Audience